-The earthwork survey produced similar results, showing ridge-and-furrow earthworks across all three areas.
-These are consistent with late medieval or post-medieval open-field cultivation.
+The earthwork survey produced similar results, showing ridge-and-furrow earthworks across all three of the surveyed areas.
+These are consistent with medieval - early post-medieval open-field cultivation.
 The consistent spacing, straight alignments, and adaptation to topography indicate a single broad phase of agricultural use.
-No evidence was identified for earlier phases of land use.
+The earthworks respect each other and natural landscape features also indicating a single phase of activity, albeit probably a prolonged phase.
+No evidence was identified for earlier phases of land use or a reorganisation/migration of the agricultural fields in either the evaluation or the topographic survey.

 Overall, the evaluation trenching and earthwork survey demonstrates that the site has low potential for significant archaeological remains pre-dating the medieval period.
 The landscape appears to have functioned primarily as agricultural ground.
+This is demonstrated through the lack of pre-furrow archaeology encountered during the evaluation, and the apparent single phase of earthworks and buried furrow features, with no evidence of adjustment / migration of features within the landscape.